linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

 ### Install and Configure PHP 7

-Magento is a PHP application, so we need to install PHP 7 and make some adjustments to its settings.
+Magento is a PHP application, so you will need to install PHP 7 and make some adjustments to its settings.

 1. CentOS 7's default repositories include PHP 5.4, which is not compatible with Magento 2.
 Install the *IUS* (Inline with Upstream Stable) repository to get PHP 7: